-Where it is not possible to request leave in advance you should contact your line manager as soon as possible to tell them the reason for your absence and the number of days you expect to be absent.
+You should contact your line manager as soon as possible to tell them the reason for your absence and the number of days you expect to be absent.
 Someone can do this on your behalf if necessary.

-23. PARENTAL BEREAVEMENT LEAVE POLICY
+21. PARENTAL BEREAVEMENT LEAVE POLICY